Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

-If $Y\not< W$ then $d_Y(W,Z)>\xi$ and therefore $d_W(Y,Z)<\xi$, so $W<Y$.
-Likewise, we cannot have both $Y<W$ and $W<Y$.
-We also define $X$ to be the least element and $Z$ the greatest element.
+We now define $W<Y$ if any, and hence all, of (a) - (d) hold.
+Since either $d_W(X,Y) > \theta'$ or $d_W(X,Y) \le \theta'$ (but not both) we must have either $W<Y$ or $Y<W$ (but not both).
+To finish the definition of the order we define $X$ to be the least element and $Z$ the greatest element.
 We have just shown that any two elements can be compared and that if $Y<W$ then $W \not< Y$.
-It remains to argue the two inequalities and transitivity.